maizzle/maizzle.com/content/docs/introduction.md

 Maizzle is configured in JavaScript.

-Besides things like "_should inlining be enabled?_" or "_do we need to minify the HTML?_", you can even pass options to the Markdown renderer or choose where on your machine the compiled HTML should be output.
+Besides things like "_should inlining be enabled?_" or "_do we need to minify the HTML?_", you can even pass options to the Markdown renderer or choose where on your machine the compiled HTML file should be saved.

 You can do even more advanced things, like pulling data from an API to use in a template, or `require()` some NPM package to further transform your emails.